 Step Procedure 1 Prior to oil level check, turn the propeller several times by hand in direction of engine rotation to pump all the oil from the engine to the oil tank.
 2 This process is completed when air flows back to the oil tank.
 This air flow can be perceived as a murmur (gurgling) when the oil tank cover (1) of the oil tank is removed.
 3 Pull out the oil dipstick (2).
 4 The oil level in the oil tank should be between the two marks (max./min.) on the oil dipstick, but must never fall below the min. mark.
 5 CAUTION For longer flights replenish oil to max. mark to warrant more oil reserve.
-During standard engine operation, the oil level should be mid-way between the max. and min. marks, as at higher oil level (over servicing), oil will escape via the venting passage see also SI-27-1997, "oil level check", latest issue.
-Difference between "max." and "min" mark = 0.45 l (0.95 liq.pt) 6 Replenish oil as required.
+During standard engine operation, the oil level should be mid-way between the max. and min. marks, as at higher oil level (over servicing), oil will escape via the venting passage.
+Difference between "max." and "min" mark = 0.45 I (0.95 liq.pt) 6 Replenish oil as required.
 CAUTION Only use brand name oil in accordance with the latest Operators Manual and SI-912 i-001, "Selection of suitable operating fluids" latest issue.